JJ/hoborg/text/text.md

 "Where again is it going?"
 I asked Rufus.
 He looked to his right and answered.

-"Well, he can only be fixed in the Estación Naval at Pensacola, that's the only place where..."
+"Well, he can only be fixed at the Estación Naval at Pensacola, that's the only place where..."
 He was shuffling his feet and looking as if he wanted to be somewhere else.